regdes721/Museum-Capstone/README.md

 ## 📷 Landing Page:

-You will be able to test the features without sign up by clicking on one of the "Demo User" buttons in the Signup Page.
-You will then be directed to the landing page, where you can create a server, join a server, or open a server.
+You will be able to test the features without sign up by clicking on the "Demo User" button in the Login Modal.
+You will then be directed to the landing page, where you can create a musuem, create a product for a museum that you own, or add products to your cart.

 ## ⚠️ Technical implementation details